XRPLF/xrpl-dev-portal/content/references/rippled-api/admin-rippled-methods/status-and-debugging-methods/print.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting).
+The response follows the [standard format][].
 Additional fields in the result depend on the internal state of the `rippled` server.
 The results of this command are subject to change without notice.

 ### Possible Errors